Creative Dramatics Lesson Plans: Nine Reasons to Teach Radio Theater

 So many choices, huh?

 Guess what?
 Now I have begun creating radio theater scripts for grades three to five.
-Here is the first: Radio Theater Play The Brave Little Tailor
+Here are two:

 Check out other products of mine at: Dramamommaspeaks Teacherpayteachers